docker/docs/datacenter/ucp/2.1/guides/user/services/index.md

 With Docker Universal Control Plane you can deploy applications from the UI using `docker-compose.yml` files.
-In this example, we're going to deploy an application that allows users to vote on whether they prefer cats or dogs.
+In this example, we're going to deploy an application that allows users to vote on whether they prefer cats or dogs. 😺 🐶

 ## Deploy voting application

-In your browser, **log in** to UCP, and navigate to the **Applications** page.
+In your browser, **log in** to UCP, and navigate to the **Stacks & Applications** page.
-There, click the **Deploy compose.yml** button, to deploy a new application.
+There, click the **Deploy** button, to deploy a new application.

 ![](../../images/deploy-app-ui-1.png){: .with-border}